ankur01oct/next-killer-app-swift/README.md

 This version of Kitura-Starter-Bluemix works with the DEVELOPMENT-SNAPSHOT-2016-05-03-a version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 *Clone, build, and run*
-1. Clone this repo using `git clone https://github.com/blumareks/next-killer-app-swift.git` and go to the root folder using `cd Kitura-Starter-Bluemix`.
+1. Clone this repo using `git clone https://github.com/blumareks/next-killer-app-swift.git` and go to the root folder using `cd next-killer-app-swift`.
 Please do not use the GitHub `Download ZIP` button as a way to clone this repo.

 2. Compile and execute the server app using: `make run`.
 Once the server starts, you should see the message _Listening on port 8090_.
-The executable file is located in the `.build/debug` directory: `./.build/debug/Kitura-Starter-Bluemix`.
+The executable file is located in the `.build/debug` directory: `./.build/debug/next-killer-app-swift`.

 3. Open your browser at [http://localhost:8090](http://localhost:8090).